jmkoni/interview-questions/README.md

 ### Is there a written roadmap all developers can see?
 How far into the future does it extend?
 How closely is it followed?

 ### How often do you have meetings?
 Are there any scheduled/standing meetings?

+### How are projects/initiatives prioritized?
+What's the prioritization process?
+How does the team deal with changes in priority that may lead to context switching?

+### How is the work stream balanced to deliver new features vs customer demanded features vs bug fixes?